Ben Brading 8 min read

 Business water suppliers are responsible for taking water meter readings to measure their customers’ water consumption.
 They are also the point of contact for water users and provide customer services.

-In the open water market, businesses can switch business water suppliers, which introduces competition among different suppliers.
+In the deregulated water market, businesses can switch business water suppliers, which introduces competition among different suppliers.

 At AquaSwitch, we specialise in offering a business water comparison service that helps businesses find the cheapest water tariffs available in the market.